odm7341/dispatchDuck/README.md

 - `-i`: Required input URL
 - `-ua`: Required user agent string
 - `-proxy <proxy server>`: Optional: Configure a proxy server.
 Supports http, https only.
 - `-proxybypass <comma-delimited hostnames>`: Optional.
-To be used in conjunction with `-proxy` directive.
-Supply a comma-delimited list of hostnames to be bypassed from supplied proxy.
-Wildcards supported.
+A comma delimited list of hostnames to bypass.
+Eg. '.local,192.168.0.44:90'.
+Do not use "*", this is unsupported.
+Wilcards match with '.'
 - `-clearkeys <clearkey file or url>`: Optional: Supply a json file or URL containing json URL to clearkey mappings.
 - `-cookies <cookie file>`: Optional: Supply a cookies txt file in Mozilla/Netscape format for us with streams.
 - `-stream <stream selection>`: Optional: Supply a streamlink stream selection, eg. "worst" "1080p_alt" etc. Alternatively, use the `#stream=<selection>` URL fragment.
+- `-ffmpeg <ffmpeg location>`: Optional: Specify the location of an ffmpeg binary for use in stream muxing instead of auto detecting ffmpeg binaries in PATH or in the same directory as dispatchwrapparr.
 - `-novariantcheck`: Optional: Skips checks for streams containing video or audio only.
 Will not force muxing of missing audio or video.
 Cannot be used with -novideo or -noaudio arguments.
 - `-novideo`: Optional: Designates the stream as containing no video.
 Forces muxing of blank video into the stream if it is not detected during variant checking automatically.
 - `-noaudio`: Optional: Designates the stream as containing no audio.
 Forces muxing of silent audio into the stream if it is not detected during variant checking automatically.
 - `-loglevel <loglevel>`: Optional: to change the default log level of "INFO".
 Supported options: "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", and "NOTSET".
 - `-subtitles`: Optional to enable muxing of subtitles.
 Disabled by default.
 NOTE: Subtitle support in streamlink is limited at best.
 May not work as intended.

-Example: `dispatchwrapparr.py -i {streamUrl} -ua {userAgent} [-proxy 'http://your.proxy.server:3128' -proxybypass '192.168.0.*,*.somesite.com' -clearkeys 'clearkeys.json' -loglevel 'INFO' -subtitles]`
+Example: `dispatchwrapparr.py -i {streamUrl} -ua {userAgent} [-proxy 'http://your.proxy.server:3128' -proxybypass '192.168.0.55,.somesite.com' -clearkeys 'clearkeys.json' -loglevel 'INFO' -subtitles]`

 ---